COMET: Co-Optimization of a CNN Model using Efficient-Hardware OBC Techniques: Proposed Architecture

 \subsubsection{LUT and FF Usage vs Clock Frequency}

-Fig.~\ref{fig7} shows the resource utilization of the proposed LUT architectures implemented on FPGA across a clock frequency range of 100–800~MHz in 100~MHz steps.
-This evaluation examines how each design behaves as the clock frequency increases.
-LUT usage remains largely stable when timing constraints are easily met.
-At higher frequencies, however, FPGA synthesis and place-and-route tools introduce additional optimization logic—such as logic duplication and register insertion—to satisfy tighter timing requirements.
-This increase reflects tool-driven overhead rather than the intrinsic LUT requirements of each design.
-To ensure consistent comparisons, the frequency range is restricted.
-All designs exhibit LUT usage consistent with the complexities listed in Table~\ref{table1}.
-The Parallel LUT shows the highest LUT usage due to its large number of adders and multiplexers.
-The Shared LUT reduces the LUT count by reusing partial computations, achieving moderate savings over Parallel LUT.
-The Split LUT reduces adders but raises logic utilization from added 2’s complementers; for $K=32$, performance is slightly worse due to the extra 2’s complement operations.
-The Hybrid LUT demonstrates the most efficient resource usage overall owing to optimized adders and minimal multiplexer overhead.
-Small fluctuations in LUT usage may occur across all designs due to synthesis heuristics and routing decisions, but these variations are minor.
+All buffers are implemented using Slice RAM instead of BRAM, improving flexibility and making the architecture better suited for edge deployment while maintaining a fully LUT-based design.
+Fig.~\ref{fig7} shows the resource utilization of the proposed LUT architectures on the Xilinx ZCU106 FPGA across operating frequencies from 100~MHz to 800~MHz in 100~MHz increments.
+LUT usage remains stable when timing constraints are easily met but rises at higher frequencies due to tool-driven optimizations like logic duplication and register insertion, reflecting synthesis overhead rather than intrinsic design requirements.
+All designs show LUT usage consistent with Table~\ref{table1}.
+The Parallel LUT uses the most LUTs, the Shared LUT reduces usage by reusing partial computations, the Split LUT lowers adders but increases logic via twos complementers (slightly affecting $K=32$), and the Hybrid LUT achieves the most efficient usage with optimized adders and minimal multiplexers.
+Minor variations arise from synthesis heuristics and routing.

-Unlike LUT usage, flip-flop (FF) utilization remains largely consistent across all LUT designs, as shown in Fig.~\ref{fig8}.
-This is because LUTs are primarily combinational, while FFs are used to store input/output feature maps and intermediate pipeline values, which are independent of the LUT architecture.
-When the kernel size $K$ increases, the datapath widens, requiring more FFs to hold intermediate results.
-This increase is similar across all designs, as $K$ affects sequential storage rather than the combinational structure of the LUTs.
+Unlike LUT usage, flip-flops (FF) utilization remains largely consistent across all LUT designs, as shown in Fig.~\ref{fig8}.
+This is because LUTs are primarily combinational while FFs store feature maps and pipeline data.
+Increasing $K$ widens the datapath, requiring more FFs for intermediate results; this increase is similar across all architectures since it depends on sequential storage rather than LUT structure.